 […] AMLO, ask forgiveness and furthermore, cancel the Mayan Train.
 Don’t be a hypocrite.”

-— On the other side, is the reaction of many, that of those who have suffered discrimination in their own flesh for the color of their skin, for the evidence of their indigenous past and present, and that are happy about this petition (for an apology) because the discriminations for them has meant enduring the injustice and the humilliation, and demands vindication.
+— On the other side, is the reaction of many, that of those who have suffered discrimination in their own flesh for the color of their skin, for the evidence of their indigenous past and present who are happy about this petition (for an apology), because the discriminations for them has meant enduring the injustice and the humilliation, and demands vindication.
 But is it not a vindication at the expense of today’s indigenous populations?
-Of a manipulation to hide and legitimize the aggressions against those that are victims of the current government?
+Of manipulation to hide and legitimize the aggressions against those that are victims of the current government?

 —In this context, how do you see the proposal of the Zapatistas?

-—The colonial gaze, the colonial posture, the colonial narrative, the colonial language dominate the culture in Mexico, the intellectual, the political and the popular.
-They are so introjected that it is difficult, at times, to even recognize them.
-The Zapatistas made them visible in a forceful way with the uprising of 1994, and attempted a horizontal dialogue with non-indigenous Mexico, an unprecedented attempt in the history of the country.
-But this horizontality has a very high cost, because it supposes the transformation of the economic, political and symbolic structures.
+—The colonial gaze, the colonial posture, the colonial narrative, the colonial language dominate the culture in Mexico — intellectual, political and popular.
+They are so internalized that it is difficult, at times, to even recognize them.
+The Zapatistas made them visible in a compelling way with the uprising of 1994, and attempted a horizontal dialogue with non-indigenous Mexico, an unprecedented attempt in the history of the country.
+But this horizontality has a very high cost, because it assumes the transformation of the economic, political and symbolic structures.